Decathlon/wiki-page-creator-action/README.md

 # Credits
-The code of this actions began on [mmornati](https://github.com/mmornati) github workspace.
+The code of this actions began on [mmornati](https://github.com/mmornati) GitHub workspace.